 Whilst solar PV generally takes up more space on the roof, solar thermal requires more space in the house.
-You will always need to have a hot water cylinder for solar thermal – which is a bulky annoyance in your home, unless you have a good spot to put it.
-Of course, if you already have a cylinder, this might not be an issue for you, but remember if you need to add a cylinder it is going to seriously increase the cost of the installation.
+You will always need to have a hot water cylinder for solar thermal – which is a bulky annoyance in your home, unless you have a good spot to put it in.
+Of course, if you already have a cylinder, this might not be an issue for you, but remember if you need to add a cylinder it will seriously increase the cost of the installation.

 Solar PV can create hot water too

 Whilst solar thermal is limited to heating your hot water, PV can provide you with electricity and hot water.
 All you need is to use a solar optimiser to divert excess electricity to your water cylinder.